A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Introduction

 \subsection{Related works}

 Following the famous \textit{Netflix prize}, the theoretical analysis of problem \eqref{eqn:obj} has attracted a lot of attention in recent years; see the review papers \cite{chen2018harnessing,chi2019nonconvex}.
-Early attempts mainly focused on the construction of convex relaxations to rank-constrained problems \cite{candes2009exact,candes2010power,recht2010guaranteed,candes2011robust}, where the RIP condition and the incoherence were introduced.
+Early attempts mainly focused on the construction of convex relaxations to rank-constrained problems \cite{candes2009exact,candes2010power,recht2010guaranteed,candes2011robust}, where the RIP condition and the incoherence condition were introduced.
+Recently, several modified RIP conditions were proposed to better characterize the landscapes of other classes of problems, e.g., the $\ell_1$/$\ell_2$-RIP condition \cite{li2020nonconvex}, the sign-RIP condition \cite{ma2021sign}, and the approximation and sharpness condition \cite{charisopoulos2021low}.

 Although the convex relaxation is usually guaranteed to recover the exact ground truth with almost the optimal sample complexity, the associated algorithms operate in the space of matrix variables and, thus, are computationally inefficient for large-scale problems \cite{zheng2015convergent}.
 Similar issues are observed for algorithms based on the Singular Value Projection \cite{jain2010guaranteed} and Riemannian optimization algorithms \cite{wei2016guarantees,wei2020guarantees,hou2020fast,ahn2021riemannian,luo2021nonconvex}.
 The analysis of the convex relaxation approach in the noisy case is recently conducted by bridging the convex and the nonconvex approaches \cite{chen2020noisy,chen2021bridging}.

 To deal with the difficulties in solving large-scale problems, an efficient alternative model \eqref{eqn:obj-bm} using the Burer-Monteiro factorization is considered.
 Despite the nonconvexity, a growing number of works demonstrated that problem \eqref{eqn:obj-bm} has benign landscapes and, therefore, is amenable for efficient optimization.
 Theoretical analysis stems from the alternating minimization method \cite{jain2013low,netrapalli2013phase,hardt2014understanding,hardt2014fast,netrapalli2014non,agarwal2016learning}.
 The alternating minimization method has the advantage that the number of iterations has only logarithmic dependence on the condition number of the ground truth \cite{hardt2014fast}.
 More recently, this advantage is also achieved by the scaled (sub)gradient descent algorithm \cite{tong2021accelerating,tong2021low,tong2021scaling,zhang2021preconditioned}.